Donald Trump Approval Rating Plummets Further, Just 39 Percent Approve

-Gallup’s newest tracking poll shows that Donald Trump is historically unpopular and that his approval rating is continuing to drop drastically even further, with just 39 percent of Americans approving the job he has done over the first 50 days that he has been president.
+Gallup’s newest tracking poll shows that Donald Trump is historically unpopular and that his approval rating is continuing to drop drastically, with just 39 percent of Americans approving the job he has done over the first 50 days that he has been president.
 This is a three point drop since the start of the weekend as he had received a 42 percent approval rating at the end of last week.

 55 percent of Americans currently disapprove of Donald Trump, according to a Gallup survey of 1,500 adults.
 This number continues to rise on the heels of the Republicans trying to come up with some kind of new health care bill which they say will replacement Obamacare, or the Affordable Care Act.